6. Small Sample Inference

 x = "t-statistic")

-With \(n - K = 42\) degrees of freedom, the \(t\)-distribution is close to the normal but has heavier tails — the extra uncertainty from estimating \(\sigma^2\).
+With \(n - K = 42\) the \(t\)-distribution is close to normal but heavier-tailed — the extra uncertainty from estimating \(\sigma^2\).

 5 Applied inference with the Swiss data